Torbraw/prisma-drizzle-lnl/README.md

 - See seeding
 - See schemas differences
 - See queries differences (transactions, raw queries, pagination, relations, etc)
-- See generic pagination
-- See generic sorting
+- See generic search (Prisma not made for this, better to use typesafe query builder)

 ## TODO

-- Search
 - Swagger
 - Drizzle